Ramiro de Maeztu: Early life and career

 Ramiro de Maeztu y Whitney was born on 4 May 1875 in Vitoria, the capital of Álava province.
 He was the son of Manuel de Maeztu Rodriguez, a Cuban engineer and landowner born in Cienfuegos with ancestry from Navarre.
 While in Paris, he had met Ramiro's mother, Juana Whitney, born in Nice and daughter of a British diplomat, when she was 16 years old.

-A portrait of a young Maeztu, by Whiteley.

 He was among the young Spanish intellectuals deeply affected by their country's humiliating defeat in the Spanish–American War of 1898, along with José Martínez Ruiz ("Azorín"), Pío Baroja and others forming the literary Generation of '98.
 His first collection of essays was published in 1898 under the name Hacia otra España ("Towards a Different Spain").

 An early advocate of socialism, he became disillusioned by the Great War while he was serving as the London correspondent for several Spanish newspapers and travelled in France and Germany.